cnjoyce1225/the-archivist/docs/Resources/CRUD-topics/update-users.md

 # Update a `user`

-In this reference, you'll learn how to update a user's information in your API using Postman and curl.
+Learn how to update a `user` in your API using Postman and cURL!

 ### Updating a User in Postman